 Named for ISSUE’s visionary founder Suzanne Fiol, the program mentors a curatorial fellow by providing them with financial, technical and marketing support as they work to cultivate, incubate and present innovative music and performance projects.

-The curatorial fellowship will complement and builds upon ISSUE’s Artists-In-Residence Program (AIR), which this year is celebrating its 10th Anniversary.
+The curatorial fellowship complements and builds upon ISSUE’s Artists-In-Residence Program (AIR), which celebrated its 10th Anniversary in 2016.
 Both ISSUE’s AIR and Fellowship programs provide artists and curators with an opportunity to develop significant new works in partnership with ISSUE over the course of a year by offering a stipend as well as access to rehearsal space and facilities, equipment, documentation, pr/marketing, curatorial mentorship and technical expertise.

 Suzanne Fiol was an extraordinary spirit, a force of nature and a prominent figure in the visual and performing arts worlds.
 As both a visionary artist and the founder of ISSUE Project Room, she created one of New York City’s premiere destinations for experimental culture and avant-garde performing arts— a legacy that will resonate for decades to come.